3 Case Studies: Discovering Market Problems and Their Solutions

 The Market Problem: New Lease Accounting Standards

-Market Problem Discovery Through a Question Library
+Market Problem Discovery Via Question Library

 Market Problem Solution: Launching New Products